ShadeSlider/Entitas-RTS-Template/README.md

 ## Disclaimer
 This template has been cut out of my existing project which is very much a WIP, so it is by no means a finished and polished product.
 I do hope, though, that it might be of help for those who are just starting out with ECS and Entitas.

-## A note about initializing enitities from GameObjects in the scene
+## A note about initializing entities from GameObjects in the scene
 This template uses an 'older' approach of mine: generated MonoBehaviours for each component.
-A recent and much more convinient one uses Odin Inspector asset and is described [here](https://github.com/sschmid/Entitas-CSharp/issues/515).
+The most recent and much more convenient one uses Odin Inspector asset and is described [here](https://github.com/sschmid/Entitas-CSharp/issues/515).
-The ```ViewableEntityInitializer``` MonoBehaviour and ```InitSceneEntitiesSystem``` system that works with Odin are included in this project and have and \*Odin suffix in thier file names.
+The ```ViewableEntityInitializer``` MonoBehaviour and ```InitSceneEntitiesSystem``` system that works with Odin are included in this project and have and \*Odin suffix in their file names.

 ## Dependencies
 - [JSON.net](https://www.newtonsoft.com/json)